reflectoring/reflectoring.github.io/_posts/2021-04-29-spring-webclient.md

     .build();
 ```

-Once you've created a WebTestClient, you can define requests just like any other WebClient.
+Once we've created a WebTestClient, we can define requests just like any other `WebClient`.

-To send the request and check the result, call `.exchange()` and then use the assertion methods available there:
+To send the request and check the result, we call `.exchange()` and then use the assertion methods available there:

 ```java
 client.get()